Article Table Of Contents

 Is being in an area that's growing quickly a good thing or a bad thing?

-If you happen to be a resident of one of these communities, you're probably not too surprised to find it on our list.
+What's the fastest growing city in Alabama for 2020?
+Based on the most recent ACS data, Pike Road ranks as the fastest growing city in Alabama.
+If you happen to be a resident of Pike Road, you're probably not too surprised to find it on our list.

-If you're not–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in Alabama are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Alabama are growing like weeds.

-How We Measured The Fastest Growing Cities In Heart of Dixie
+How We Measured The Fastest Growing Cities In the Heart Of Dixie for 2020

 - Population in 2010

 - Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

 We ranked all 104 Alabama cities with a population over 5,000 people from highest growth rate to lowest.

 The city with the highest growth rate during this time was crowned the fastest growing city in the Heart Of Dixie.